mui/mui-x/docs/data/charts/label/label.md

 ### Pie

-The [Pie](/x/react-charts/pie/) charts however, behave a little different due to their nature.
-They also have one more place where the label can be rendered.
+The [Pie](/x/react-charts/pie/) chart behaves a little differently due to its nature.
+It also has one more place where the label can be rendered.

 Instead of receiving the `label` as part of the series.
 It instead receives it as part of the `data` set inside a series.